AndrewPaulLund/cs205project/README.md

 alignment data, supporting our hypothesis that completing larger, thus longer, jobs first is a better method than sequentially analyzing the alignment files.

-We focused CPU idle time as a performance metric since this can have an impact on the bottom-line of a company or team performing analysis of large datasets like the GenomeAsia100K project.
-Having CPUs idle is both wasted time and money, and thus if they apply a strategy like our descending sorting, they could see significant benefits.
+We focused on CPU idle time as a performance metric since this can have an impact on the bottom-line of a company or team performing analysis of large datasets like the GenomeAsia100K project.
+Having CPUs sit idle results in both wasted time and money, and thus if they apply a strategy like our descending sorting, they could see significant benefits.

 There is a noticeable sample-level difference between RNA 1 and 2 speedups.
 This difference